Co-ownership Exit Strategy: Plan, Protect, Maximize Returns

 Why you need an exit strategy

-Co-investing in a home is one of the largest investments you may ever make.
-As a co-owner, you can lose more than just your original investment: your home, relationships, creditworthiness, and peace of mind are also at risk.
-But this is the bet that 50 million US co-owners take.
+As a co-owner, you can lose more than just your original investment or the equity you build.
+Your home, relationships, creditworthiness, and peace of mind are also at risk.
+But this is the bet that 58 million US co-owners take.

-For all the unknowns, here's what we do know:
+Here's what we do know:

-- 100% of co-ownership arrangements will end through sale, transfer, or death
+• 100% of co-ownership arrangements will end through sale, transfer, or death.

-- Property and tax laws don't afford co-owners the same protections as married couple homeowners
+• Property and tax laws don't afford co-owners the same protections as married couple homeowners.

-Most co-owners have never considered an exit strategy, let alone created one.
 Perhaps this is because humans aren't great at accurately assessing personal risk.
-We consistently underestimate risks like death (Andersson et al., 2007) and financial loss (Remo Stössel et al., 2015).
-It doesn't matter if we miscalculate or ignore risks: they exist whether we take steps to address them or not.
+We underestimate risks like death (Andersson et al., 2007) and financial loss (Remo Stössel et al., 2015).

 Remember…